AlgorithmsAreCool/microservice-on-nanoservice/README.md

 This has been a very fun weekend project!
 I hope you enjoyed reading about it as much as I enjoyed building it!

+## 10. So, I said I was done...

+I'm hitting my performance goals, I have some confidence in scaling up to a pretty high level of load.
+But now that I'm here, I can see father over the hill towards a real platform

+So next i'm going to add some basic history tracking to the script uploads.
+A minor interesting thing is that we use canonical CBOR to generate a sable hash of the script and metadata.
+This is because I think CBOR is cool.

+I also did some renaming and refactoring to make the code a little more readable.